p1e2r/C/README.md

 # Hi!
-## Here is where I store all of my C files
+## Here is where I store all of my C files.